How should a Christian view sex education?

 Question: "How should a Christian view sex education?"

-Sex education has become a hot topic in recent years.
+Answer: Sex education has become a hot topic in recent years.
 Until the mid-1950s, sex education in schools was limited to the study of biological reproduction in mammals.
 Since a comprehensive sex education encompasses far more than a scientific discussion of sperm-meets-egg, it was left to parents and churches to fill in the rest.
 Today, sex ed curricula are a little more explicit than what could be found in the classrooms of the ʼ50s.

 Due to the intrinsic complexities of human sexuality, the physical aspects cannot be separated from moral responsibility.
 Unfortunately, many parents fail to instruct their children about God’s view of sexuality.
 The churches have been strangely silent as well.
 So the schools have undertaken that responsibility.
 And when Christian parents leave the moral training of their children to the government, conflict in worldviews is inevitable.